janmurer/DataScienceToolkits/reports/report_4.md

 Experiment management seeks to track progress and experiments systematically.
 It is used to organize code versions, datasets, hyperparameters, metrics and results.
 This is mainly to ensure reproducibility, efficiency and collaboration.
 In easier terms, filenaming such as 'machine_learning_model_xy_v7_final_version2_approved.py' shall be prevented.

+In a nutshell tools like WANDB.ai help with:
+- Experiment Tracking
+    - Logs of all relevant details about the experiments (hyperparameters, metrics, model configurations)
+- Visualization of Metrics
+- Collaboration and Reproducibility
+    - Experiemnt data can be stored on the cloud.
+- Model Versioning
+    - Management of trained models and datasets
+- Scalability

 **What is a Metric in ML?**

 A metric is a qunatitative measure used to evaluate the performance of a model.
 Metrics also help to compare different models against each other.